Selected Correspondence Vineeto

 Thank you so much...

-To rid oneself of malice is nothing ‘special’, it is something everybody can do with sufficient intent and courage.
-The intent stems from the peak-experience, when the world is experienced without the identity of ego and soul, simply as perfect and magical.
-And further intent is fuelled by being discontented and despairing about the ‘self’ that one is and the way humans behave with each other.
-Once I had recognized that aggression is an innate instinct within everybody, not just caused by others – who are then blamed – or bought on by particular circumstances, to eliminate it in me became the main focus of my investigation.
+To rid oneself of malice is nothing ‘special’, it is something that everybody can do with sufficient intent and courage.
+The intent stems from the peak-experience, when one experiences the world without the identity of ego and soul, as a perfect and magical place.
+And further, sincere intent is fuelled by being discontented and despairing about the ‘self’, the alien being that one is, and despairing about the way human beings behave with each other.

 As for the ‘ego bashing’ – I don’t see any point in it.
 I think it is simply a ‘spiritual’ disguise to be malicious to other people.
 Why else would one try and change other people instead of oneself?
 Seems such a waste of time...